-However, the anaerobic processes are seldom efficient in the 2 chambers of the septic tank and invariably this results in solids and solids in suspension flowing over into the soak-away or French drain.
+However, the anaerobic process is seldom efficient in the 2 chambers of the septic tank and invariably this results in solids and solids in suspension flowing over into the soak-away or French drain.
 This waste then clogs up the bottom and sides of the drain which prevents the water flowing out.
 The drain therefore fills up and results in a smelly seepage above the ground.
 This blockage then often prevents any more waste flowing out of the septic tank and as a result the waste causes toilets to flush slowly and outside drains to overflow.

 Smells, Flies and Cockroaches:

 Treatments with Bio-Activator will take away the smells.
 When the smell goes then the flies and cockroaches will also go.
-This can help in reducing the risk of opportunistic infections which is particularly beneficial to people living with HIV Aids, TB and other illnesses.
+This can help in reducing the risk of opportunistic infections which is particularly beneficial to people living with HIV Aids, TB and other dread illnesses.

 Please remember that there is no substitute for clean, sanitary habits!